ijlyttle/covidStates/workflow/README.md

-    If you have an RMarkdown file open in the RStudio IDE, `proj_workflow_use_rmd()` will use its path as the default path for the newly-created file, which looks like
+    If you have an RMarkdown file open in the RStudio IDE, `proj_workflow_use_rmd()` will use its path as the default path for the newly-created file.

+    At this stage, `00-import.Rmd` looks like
     [this](https://github.com/ijlyttle/covidStates/blob/create-import/workflow/00-import.Rmd).
-    In the YAML metadata, you’ll see:
+    In the YAML metadata, you’ll see :

     ``` yaml
     title: "00-import"